LanHikari22/rs_repro/README.md

 Please feel free to contact me by opening an issue ticket or emailing lanhikarixx@gmail.com if you want to chat.
 Just start the title with "GITCHAT".

+# Support

+If this project brings value to you, please consider supporting me with a monthly subscription or [buying me a coffee](https://buymeacoffee.com/lan22h).

+Your support would greatly help me to create new tools or improve existing ones!

 # License

-This theme is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php) © 2025 Mohammed Alzakariya.
+This work is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php) © 2025 Mohammed Alzakariya.